venthur/gscholar/README.md

 Note on Python2 and Python3
 ===========================

-I try to make gscholar Python2 and Python3 compatible.
-Most steps are already done, but there is an unsolved error at the part where gscholar converts the htmlcodepoints to utf.
-Any help would be appreciated.
+Gscholar is Python2 and Python3 compatible.
+No changes should be required to run on either Python version.

 Installing